ShikharGhimire/Diabetic-Retinopathy/README.md

 # Diabetic-Retinopathy
 Investigating Diabetic Retinopathy and using image preprocessing techniques on the images.
-Segmenting retinal veins from fundus eye images
+Segmenting retinal veins from fundus eye images using UNet Neural Network

 ### Fundus Image